 – Send your subject the questions beforehand.
 Doing this (at least the night before!) will give them time to be mentally prepared for your questions… which will make for better, more thoughtful answers.

-– Make sure your camera and all equipment is fully charged.
-Pack extra batteries (and batter chargers) and memory cards.
+– Make sure your camera and all equipment are fully charged.
+Pack extra batteries (and battery chargers) and memory cards.

 – Bring a bottle of water for your interviewee.
 This will help with nervous dry mouth AND it’s a nice gesture to start the interview off with.